hanwenzhang123/bu-cs622-programming/week3/README.md

 ## hash
 - we store our objects into collections, and those objects get applied to mathematical functions that applied to that object, and then an integer number is returned to it
-- hash as mathematical information, we give some objects to the hash, hash translates to some address inside the memory => access information very rapidly
+- hash as mathematical information, we give some objects to the hash, hash translates to some address inside the memory
+- access information very rapidly
+- not sorted

 ## tree
-- store the information in the tree is very fast
 - the location where we put the information in the tree in every step we can also get rid of lots of information
 - we order the information and put them in tree instead of comparing data
+- store the information in the tree is very fast
+- sorted

+## set
+- remove duplicate object entries, very fast
+- unordered and unindexed collection having no duplicate elements
+- `set.iterator().next();` - will return the first element

+## iterator
+- Iterator iter = listName.iterator()
+- iter.hasNext()  // if it has the next line
+- iter.next()   //get no pointer exception when gets to the last

 ## common collection methods
 - boolean add(E element)